KarlK90/yaemk-split-kb/Bin/readme.md

 Follow these [instructions](
 http://dfu-util.sourceforge.net/build.html) for your OS.**

-* Hold the Reset+DFU button with the USB cable plugged in, detach cable and re-plug immediately release the button shortly after.
+* Hold the Reset/DFU switch with the USB cable plugged in, detach cable and re-plug immediately release the button shortly after.
   Your keyboard shows up as `GDMicroelectronics GD32 DFU Bootloader`.
 * Flash firmware with dfu-util using this command: